Intel once again warns of chip shortage continuing until 2023

 As the Omicron variant spreads rapidly around the globe and hopes of a quick end to the pandemic fade into the rearview mirror, so too does our hope for a quick end to widespread chip supply shortages.
-Intel CEO Pat Gelsinger, in an interview with Nikkei Asia stated that he doesn’t expect the ongoing chip shortage to ease before 2023.
-The plans for your new gaming rig might have to be delayed even longer.
+Intel CEO Pat Gelsinger, in an interview with Nikkei Asia, stated that he doesn’t expect the ongoing chip shortage to ease before 2023.
+Those plans for a new gaming rig might have to be delayed a little longer.

 Best CPU for gaming: the top chips from Intel and AMD